-I’m so pleased to share a low-carb bake mix I’ve put together.
+This was my first mix to put together.
 It only has 4.83 net carbs per ¼ cup of mix!
 That’s fewer carbs than my Einkorn Bake Mix!
-Regular Pioneer Bake Mix has 25 net carbs per ¼ cup; Bisquick has 27 net carbs per 1/3 c. (or about the same as Pioneer); Carbalose Flour has 4.8 net carbs per ¼ c.; Carbquik has only 2 net carbs per 1/3 c. but has a funny background taste to me, even their new and improved product.
-So the difficulty when chosing ingredients based on flavor and carb count is indeed very delicate balance.
+Regular Pioneer Bake Mix has 25 net carbs per ¼ cup.
+Bisquick has 27 net carbs per 1/3 c.
+Carbquik has only 2 net carbs per 1/3 c. but has a funny back taste to me even after their product changes some years back.
+My goal with this experiment was to create a mix with no ‘funny taste’ and still keep it fairly low carb.

-My inspirational recipe was a low-carb flour mix I saw over on Pam’s Low Carb and Delicious blog (she links to the mix inside the bread recipe).
-Hers has 18 NC per 1/2 cup; mine has 9.66 NC per 1/2 cup.
-So a nice carb drop, don’t you think?
-But isn’t her bread photo a thing of beauty?
-My goodness, the rise on that loaf in the pic!
-I plan on trying her bread soon, but with her original flour mix recipe, nothing tweaked, the first time I bake it.
-Then I’ll turn around and bake it again with my new bake mix so I can readily compare the two loaves. 🙂
+My inspirational recipe was a low-carb flour mix I saw over on Pam’s Low Carb and Delicious blog (she links to the mix inside her bread recipe).
+Her mix has 18 NC per 1/2 cup; mine has 9.66 NC per 1/2 cup.
+So a nice carb drop there.
+Her bread photo a thing of beauty, so I keep her recipe around to maybe try when I can afford a carb splurge on special occasions and I want a loaf just like her photo!

-I think this mix is going to prove to be a good one, so stay tuned for me to be posting new recipes I use it in successfully.
-This recipe makes a big batch of nearly 11 cups of mix, so you might want to make up just 1/2 this recipe and play around with the mix in 1 or 2 of your favorite, tested recipes and see what you think.
-I would love your feedback/findings in the comments section below.
+This recipe makes a big batch of nearly 11 cups of bake mix, so you might want to make up just 1/2 recipe to trial it and see what you think.
+I would love your feedback.

 INGREDIENTS: